§ 501 "Stock insurer" defined.

 (18) Liquor liability insurance.

-(c) Such supplemental report shall include the following data, both specific to this State and also to the United States, by the type of insurance for the previous year ending on the 31st day of December:
+(c) Such supplemental report shall include the following data, both specific to this State and also to the United States, by the type of insurance for the previous year ending on December 31:

 (1) Direct premiums written;